What to expect when your child’s permanent teeth appear

 While it is important to take care of baby teeth to ensure good wellbeing and to avoid unnecessary pain and dental treatment, there are no second chances with adult teeth and it is imperative that children develop and maintain good dental hygiene habits.

-In particular when new molars arrive make sure that your child becomes used to brushing further back in their mouth to allow them to properly brush the new tooth, which of course is in an area they would not be used to brushing.
+In particular, when new molars arrive, make sure that your child becomes used to brushing further back in their mouth.
+This will allow them to properly brush the new tooth, which of course is in an area they would not be used to brushing.

 Parents may also be concerned about how straight their child’s permanent teeth appear to be growing.
 While many new teeth may appear to be growing at an angle these do generally settle down and straighten out as the remaining teeth come through.